sdkbox-doc/en/docs/unity/addeals/index.md

 ### iOS build

 * From Unity, first export to an iOS project.
-Next build and run it using xCode.
+Next build and run it using Xcode.
 * Support iOS 8+.

 ### Android build